Visyond/website-hugo/site/content/solutions/decision-makers.md

           tool, uncovering errors that would be otherwise painstaking to catch.
         file: /img/Dependency in Browser v2.png
         title: DEPENDENCY ANALYSIS
+      - descr: >-
+          Visyond’s financial statements greatly reduce the risk of errors and time required to prepare Balance Sheets, Income and Cash Flow Statements, ratios and KPIs, etc. by automating the build process and removing the need for manual checks and audits of the calculations.
+        file: /img/Financial Statements in Browser.png
+        title: AUTO-GENERATED FINANCIAL STATEMENTS
     image: /img/Sensitivity two-way v2.png
     link: 'https://help.visyond.com/articles/how-to-run-autoanalysis-in-visyond/'
     title: Save Time When Requesting Analysis and Reports